SysKitTeam/docs-spdockit/manage-sharepoint-permissions/users-and-groups-actions/clone-permissions-wizard.md

 ---
-title: Copy Permissions Wizard
-description: >-
-  This article explains how to use SPDocKit to copy SharePoint permissions from a specific user and assign these permissions to other users.
+description: This article explains how to use SPDocKit to copy SharePoint permissions from a specific user and assign these permissions to other users.
-author: Mia Tomaić
-date: 25/5/2017
 ---

 # Copy Permissions Wizard